peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Return Value

-The resulting 4x4 matrix.
+The resulting 4 &times; 4 matrix.
 (Type: Array.&lt;number>)

 <a name='H3DU.MathUtil.mat4identity'></a>
 ### (static) H3DU.MathUtil.mat4identity()

-Returns the identity 4x4 matrix (a matrix that keeps vectors unchanged when they are transformed with this matrix).
+Returns the identity 4 &times; 4 matrix (a matrix that keeps vectors unchanged when they are transformed with this matrix).

 #### Return Value